aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/frictionless-futures.md

 Tools: Figma
 Status: Published
 Created: July 26, 2025 4:44 PM
-Summary: In my position as Design Lead within a multidisciplinary team at PwC, I played a key role in shaping the Frictionless Futures experience: an innovation space designed to bring emerging retail technologies to life.
+Summary: In my position as Design Lead within a multidisciplinary team at PwC, I played a key role in shaping the Frictionless Futures experience – an innovation space designed to bring emerging retail technologies to life.

 ## Impact